5 Ways to Stop Knee Pain

 - Sit and lie in a position that takes the weight off the knee- the less work it has to do, the better.

-I've talked about this before, but there's certainly a reason you see so many pro athletes icing the knee- it really does help to alleviate the pain and swelling.
+I've talked about this before, but there's certainly a reason you see so many pro athletes icing the knee- it really does help to stop knee pain and swelling.
 A good icing program would be an application of a cold pack or ice bag for 10 to 20 minutes at least three times per day.
-Also:

 - Heat can be used to achieve a similar reduction of swelling